Surfing Australia's partnership with Edith Cowan University ensures athletes receive full support from sport science and coaching staff.

 Originally from Wales, she has worked with both premiership and National rugby union teams in the UK as well as Tennis Wales.
 Joanna has an MSc in Sport and Exercise Sciences and is currently completing her PhD in sports science (strength and conditioning) from Edith Cowan University in collaboration with Surfing Australia.

-Rebecca is one of the Strength and Conditioning Scholars at the Hurley Surfing Australia High Performance Centre.
+Rebecca is a Strength and Conditioning Scholar at the Hurley Surfing Australia High Performance Centre.
 As a Scholar Rebecca assists the Head Coach Josh Secomb deliver strength and conditioning to a range of surfers from recreational to elite.
-Rebecca is also conducting ongoing research towards the completion of her PhD in Sport and Exercise Science.
-Prior to this Rebecca completed a Bachelor in Sport and Recreation and Master of Sport and Exercise Science (first class honors), which she completed in 2015.
+Rebecca has a Master of Sport and Exercise Science and is currently completing her PhD in Sport and Exercise Science through Edith Cowan University in collaboration with Surfing Australia.

-Previously Rebecca was one of the Lead Strength and Conditioning Coach’s for the Athlete Development Academy based out of New Zealand’s High Performance Centre.
-In addition to this Rebecca has previously worked as a Research Assistant for Auckland’s University of Technology and Strength Coach for development and elite dancers.
+Previously Rebecca was employed as a Lead Strength and Conditioning Coach for the Athlete Development Academy based out of New Zealand’s High Performance Centre and a Research Assistant for Auckland’s University of Technology, which has given her extensive experience with a range of athletes from developmental to elite.

 Donna Masing is the Soft Tissue and Performance Therapist for the Hurley Surfing Australia High Performance Centre.
 Working with top athletes from around the globe, she focuses her treatments on modalities that improve performance and reduce muscle fatigue; including trigger point therapy, myofascial release, dry needling and Active Release Technique.
 Being an avid surfer herself, Donna's keenest interest lies with the WCT but she also enjoys working with young athletes and weekend warriors.